 - i.
-All new development is to be car free. - ii.
-The policy applies to the creation of new units, the amalgamation of units and reconfiguration of developments, i.e. including any new development which does not involve a net gain or loss of units. - iii.
+Local Plan Policy T2 Parking and Car-Free Development applies in respect of new development . - ii.
+However, the neighbourhood plan policy applies to all development, i.e. the creation of new units, the amalgamation of units, refurbishment and reconfiguration of units (including development which does not involve a net gain or loss of units) and extensions to existing buildings. - iii.
 Car-free development means that no parking spaces are provided within the site, including underground.
 The only exceptions made are for disabled users or for essential operational or servicing needs.